 “You don’t manage people; you manage things.
 You lead people.”

--Admiral Grace Hooper
+-Admiral Grace Hopper

 This comparison is similar to the Entrepreneurs Versus Administrators relationship.
 One big difference is that entrepreneurship is usually associated with business or enterprise development.
 Of course, at the core of all of our explorations here is the idea of getting things done.
 Things do get done in organizations with rigid vertical organizational charts.
 Things also get done when passionate leaders build relationships and leverage diverse skills and